ForgeRock/forgeops/helm/frconfig/README.md

 # frconfig - Manage configuration for the ForgeRock platform components

 This chart creates Kubernetes config maps and secrets needed to clone platform configurations from a git repository.
+It also optionally creates certificate requests for SSL.

-This is a prerequisite chart that must be deployed before other charts such as openig, amster, and openidm.
+This is a prerequisite chart that must be deployed before other charts such as openam, openig, amster, and openidm.

 ## values.yaml

-The defaults in values.yaml clone the public (read only) [forgeops-init](https://github.com/ForgeRock/forgeops-init) repository.
+The defaults in values.yaml clones the public (read only) [forgeops-init](https://github.com/ForgeRock/forgeops-init) repository.
 This is a bare bones starter repository with a minimal platform configuration.

 To use a different git repository, you must create a custom values.yaml with your git details.
 Note that private git reposities must use a git url of the form `git@github.com....`.
 Git https urls can only be cloned if they are public.